draktr/difference_gradient_descent/README.md

 $$

 where $\gamma$ is the same as in the regular GD.
 Given appropriate $\gamma$, FDGD still constructs a monotonic sequence $f(v_{0}) \geq f(v_{1}) \geq f(v_{2}) \geq \cdot \cdot \cdot$, however, due to the gradient approximation the convergence has an error proportional to the error discussed in *Differentiation* subsection.
 For more details refer to the Mathematical Guide in the documentation.

+## Features

+### Optimization Algorithms

+* `descent()` - regular FDGD algorithm
+* `partial_descent()` - FDGD algorithm where in each epoch `parameters_used` number of parameters are randomly selected to be differenced.
+This approach is useful in cases where the evaluation of objective function is computationally expensive
+* `partially_partial_descent()` - FDGD algorithm that uses `partial_descent()` algorithm for the first `partial_epochs` number of epochs and `descent()` for the remaining epochs.
+This approach is useful as it combines the computational efficiency of `partial_descent()` with the approximational accuracy of `descent()`

+### Computational

+* Numba mode - Numba just-in-time compilation is available for **all** algorithms, including automatically parallelized evaluation.
+This drastically decreases computation time, however, it also requires the objective function to be Numba-compiled
+* `joblib` parallelization - supported in Python mode.
+This is helpful, especially with high-dimensional problems where Numba objective function is unfeasible
+* `values_out()` function - exports outputs, parameters, and constants values for each epoch as `Pandas` `DataFrame`.
+This is useful for, among other things, algorithm convergence analytics and hyperparameter (e.g. learning rates and differences) tuning
+* Variable learning rates and difference values - other than scalars, `l` and `h` arguments also accept array_like structures (e.g. lists and `Numpy` arrays).
+These can be constructed manually, by the library [OptSchedule](https://pypi.org/project/optschedule/) which provides a variety of decay schedules
+* `momentum` hyperparameter - accelerates gradient descent in the relevant direction and dampens oscillations. `momentum = 0` (default value) implies no acceleration and dampening.
+The update rule with `momentum > 0` is

+$$
+v_{t} = m*v_{t-1} - l_{t} * \frac{F(X_{t})-F(X_{t-1})}{h}
+X_{t} = X_{t-1} + v_{t}
+$$

+### Non-Mathematical Functions as Objectives

+* support for **metaparameters** - FinDi accepts objective functions that require *metaparameters* to be passed to it.
+By *metaparameter* is considered any parameter passed to the objective function that **will not** be differenced and its value will be held constant throughout epochs
+* support for **multiple outputs** - FinDi accepts objective functions that return more than one value.
+For example, if the objective function has a convex optimization routine within it, FinDi allows for the objective function to return the regular objective value along with the solutions to the optimization problem.
+The first value of the return structure will be taken as the objective value to be minimized

+## Advantages Over Other Optimization Techniques

+1) Optimizing objective functions that **cannot be expressed or solved analytically** or **discontinuous functions**
+2) **Intuitive and easy to communicate** its implementation, unlike most of the derivative-free optimization methods
+3) Convenient work with blackbox or proprietary objective functions through metaparameters, where source code might be inaccessible
+4) Increased computational efficiency with Numba **just-in-time compilation**
+5) Supports **parallelization** via `joblib` or `numba` library
+6) **Partial Gradient Descent** makes high-dimensional, simple problems less computationally expensive to solve
+7) Built-in support for **variable learning rates and differences**